University of Central Florida College of Nursing: Nursing program

 About 3,000 students are enrolled in the UCF College of Nursing.
 The GPA of admitted students ranges from 3.42 to 4.0.

+Undergraduate students seeking to become a nurse can earn a bachelor's in nursing degree (BSN) through the Traditional BSN program offered at three Central Florida campuses or in one of UCF's ASN to BSN concurrent programs through partnerships with UCF, Seminole State and Valencia.

+UCF's nursing degree programs are accredited by the Commission on Collegiate Nursing Education.

 Many students complete their nursing education through a partnership between UCF, Seminole State, and Valencia.
 Students earn an ASN degree from either Seminole or Valencia after 5 semesters, which also contributes five semesters' worth of coursework to a BSN through UCF.
 The NCLEX licensing exam is taken upon earning the ASN degree, in order to obtain an RN license.
 Students then transfer to UCF for two more semesters to complete the BSN degree.